ht89/pwa-todos/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-You should not use `ng serve` directly, as it does not use the backend proxy configuration by default.

 ## Code scaffolding